Luke Bronin: Personal life

 Bronin was married to Sara Cecilia Galvan.
 They met when they were both Rhodes Scholars.
-She is a professor at University of Connecticut Law School and is a past president of the Connecticut Hispanic Bar Association.
+She was a professor at University of Connecticut Law School and is a past president of the Connecticut Hispanic Bar Association.
 They have three children.
 Bronin and his wife announced their decision to divorce in September 2024.

 Bronin is a songwriter, guitarist, and singer, with a self-titled album of seven songs.
 One of his songs was played on the television show Dawson's Creek.